Skip to main content

 Related Topics: #Hyperlink Agent Search #NVIDIA RTX #generative AI #LLM inference #local files #RTX hardware #large language model #natural language

-Can a local agent truly keep up with a user's sprawling file system?
-Nexa.ai says Hyperlink does, indexing thousands of PDFs, slides, and images on an NVIDIA RTX PC in seconds.
-The tool claims to double LLM inference speed, delivering answers twice as fast.
+Can a local agent really keep up with a sprawling file system?
+Nexa.ai says its Hyperlink can, indexing thousands of PDFs, slides and images on an NVIDIA RTX PC in seconds.
+They claim it cuts LLM inference time in half, so answers arrive about twice as fast.

 Further Reading